 The undergraduate degree program in human nutrition provides graduates with the foundation, knowledge, and skills needed for entry level positions in nutrition or food systems management; graduate study in nutrition; or acceptance into supervised practice (internship) experiences.

-Bachelor of Science in Human Nutrition (Didactic Program in Dietetics)
+Human Nutrition (Didactic Program in Dietetics)

 Students completing Winthrop University's Didactic Program in Dietetic meet or exceed the minimum academic requirements of the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics.
 ACEND is a specialized accrediting body recognized by the Council on Higher Education Accreditation Association and the United States Department of Education.